Ottawa Macdonald–Cartier International Airport: Europe

-The airport currently offers direct flights to two European destinations Paris–Charles de Gaulle and London–Heathrow.
+The airport currently offers direct flights to three European airports: Paris–Charles de Gaulle, London–Heathrow and London-Gatwick.
 It previously had a connection to Frankfurt.

 In September 2019, Canadian flag carrier Air Canada announced that it would shut down its seasonal daily route between Ottawa and Frankfurt in Germany, a key Star Alliance hub.
-However, Lufthansa announced a plan to begin flights from Frankfurt to Ottawa airport five times a week from May 2020.
+However, Lufthansa announced a plan to begin flights from Frankfurt to Ottawa Airport five times a week from May 2020.
 This plan did not materialize though, when the airport lost all nonstop transatlantic routes to Europe due to the pandemic in March 2020.

 On June 27, 2023, Air France began a new, year-round route connecting Ottawa with its main hub, at Paris–Charles de Gaulle, with service offered five times weekly.
 First by Airbus A330-200, then with Boeing 787-9 Dreamliner, then with a Airbus A350-900XWB, flights have been operated with a 328-seat Boeing 777-200 aircraft since October 30, 2024.
 Since June 19, 2024, the service is offered daily during the summer months.

 On October 8, 2025, Air Transat announced a new summer seasonal route to London Gatwick, operating three weekly flights.
 This is the second non-stop service to London, alongside Air Canada's route to London Heathrow which operates year round.